bennybobw/s3fs/README.txt

 than the default of storing them on the webserver's local filesystem, you'll need to do two things:
-1) Enable the "Use S3 for public:// files" option in the s3fs coniguration, because Drupal always* puts aggregated CSS/JS into the public:// filesystem.
+1) Enable the "Use S3 for public:// files" option in the s3fs coniguration, because Backdrop always* puts aggregated CSS/JS into the public:// filesystem.
 2) Because of the way browsers interpret relative URLs used in CSS files, and how they restrict requests made from external javascript files, you'll need to set up your webserver as a proxy for those files.